ysngshn/ivon-optax/README.md

 ### Usage

-The `ivon.IVON` optimizer instance returned by the construction function `ivon.ivon()` has an `.init()` method for initializing the optimizer states and a `.step()` method to compute the gradient updates.
+Similar to the usual Optax interface, the `ivon.IVON` optimizer instance returned by the construction function `ivon.ivon()` has an `.init()` method for initializing the optimizer states and a `.step()` method to compute the gradient updates.

-This said, `ivon.IVON` provides two additional methods to support its stochastic variational inference updates: `.sampled_params()` to draw a weight posterior sample and additionally return its generated noise, which will be used by the `.accumulate()` method to estimate and accumulate the expected gradient and Hessian for the current step.
+Additionally, `ivon.IVON` provides two methods to support its stochastic variational inference updates: `.sampled_params()` to draw a weight posterior sample and additionally return its generated noise, which will be used by the `.accumulate()` method to estimate and accumulate the expected gradient and Hessian for the current step.

 In general, a typical training step could be carried out as follows: